bridgecrewio/yor/README.md

 [![Chocolatey downloads](https://img.shields.io/chocolatey/dt/yor?label=chocolatey_downloads)](https://community.chocolatey.org/packages/yor)
 [![GitHub All Releases](https://img.shields.io/github/downloads/bridgecrewio/yor/total)](https://github.com/bridgecrewio/yor/releases)

-Yor is an open-source tool that helps add informative and consistent tags across infrastructure-as-code frameworks such as Terraform, CloudFormation, and Serverless.
+Yor is an open-source tool that strives to add informative and consistent tags across infrastructure-as-code frameworks such as Terraform, CloudFormation, and Serverless.

-Yor is built to run as a [GitHub Action](https://github.com/bridgecrewio/yor-action) automatically adding consistent tagging logics to your IaC.
-Yor can also run as a pre-commit hook and a standalone CLI.
+Yor is built to run as a [GitHub Action](https://github.com/bridgecrewio/yor-action), automatically adding consistent tagging logics to your IaC.
+Yor can also run Yor as a pre-commit hook and a standalone CLI.

 ## Features
-* Apply tags and labels on infrastructure as code directory
+* Apply tags and labels on infrastructure as code directory.
 * Tracing: ```yor_trace``` tag enables simple attribution between an IaC resource block and a running cloud resource.
 * Change management: git-based tags automatically add org, repo, commit and modifier details on every resource block.
 * Custom taggers: user-defined tagging logics can be added to run using Yor.